ono-midori/ono-midori.github.io/techs/zguide.md

 ![](./pics/zmq/fig4.png)

-Note that when you use a SUB socket you must set a subscription using zmq_setsockopt() and SUBSCRIBE, as in this code.
+Note that when you use a SUB socket you must set a subscription using `zmq_setsockopt()` and `SUBSCRIBE`, as in this code.
 If you don't set any subscription, you won't get any messages.
 It's a common mistake for beginners.
 The subscriber can set many subscriptions, which are added together.
-That is, if an update matches ANY subscription, the subscriber receives it.
+That is, if an update matches `ANY` subscription, the subscriber receives it.
 The subscriber can also cancel specific subscriptions.
 A subscription is often, but not always, a printable string.
-See zmq_setsockopt() for how this works.
+See `zmq_setsockopt()` for how this works.

 The PUB-SUB socket pair is asynchronous.
-The client does zmq_recv(), in a loop (or once if that's all it needs).
+The client does `zmq_recv()`, in a loop (or once if that's all it needs).
 Trying to send a message to a SUB socket will cause an error.
-Similarly, the service does zmq_send() as often as it needs to, but must not do zmq_recv() on a PUB socket.
+Similarly, the service does `zmq_send()` as often as it needs to, but must not do `zmq_recv()` on a PUB socket.

 In theory with ZeroMQ sockets, it does not matter which end connects and which end binds.
 However, in practice there are undocumented differences that I'll come to later.
 For now, bind the PUB and connect the SUB, unless your network design makes that impossible.

-There is one more important thing to know about PUB-SUB sockets: you do not know precisely when a subscriber starts to get messages.
+There is one more important thing to know about PUB-SUB sockets: *you do not know precisely when a subscriber starts to get messages*.
 Even if you start a subscriber, wait a while, and then start the publisher, the subscriber will always miss the first messages that the publisher sends.
 This is because as the subscriber connects to the publisher (something that takes a small but non-zero time), the publisher may already be sending messages out.

 This "slow joiner" symptom hits enough people often enough that we're going to explain it in detail.
 Remember that ZeroMQ does asynchronous I/O, i.e., in the background.
 Say you have two nodes doing this, in this order:

-Subscriber connects to an endpoint and receives and counts messages.
+1. Subscriber connects to an endpoint and receives and counts messages.
-Publisher binds to an endpoint and immediately sends 1,000 messages.
+2. Publisher binds to an endpoint and immediately sends 1,000 messages.

 Then the subscriber will most likely not receive anything.
 You'll blink, check that you set a correct filter and try again, and the subscriber will still not receive anything.

 Making a TCP connection involves to and from handshaking that takes several milliseconds depending on your network and the number of hops between peers.
 In that time, ZeroMQ can send many messages.
 For sake of argument assume it takes 5 msecs to establish a connection, and that same link can handle 1M messages per second.
 During the 5 msecs that the subscriber is connecting to the publisher, it takes the publisher only 1 msec to send out those 1K messages.

-In Chapter 2 - Sockets and Patterns we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
+In *Chapter 2 - Sockets and Patterns* we'll explain how to synchronize a publisher and subscribers so that you don't start to publish data until the subscribers really are connected and ready.
 There is a simple and stupid way to delay the publisher, which is to sleep.
 Don't do this in a real application, though, because it is extremely fragile as well as inelegant and slow.
-Use sleeps to prove to yourself what's happening, and then wait for Chapter 2 - Sockets and Patterns to see how to do this right.
+Use sleeps to prove to yourself what's happening, and then wait for *Chapter 2 - Sockets and Patterns* to see how to do this right.

 The alternative to synchronization is to simply assume that the published data stream is infinite and has no start and no end.
 One also assumes that the subscriber doesn't care what transpired before it started up.
 This is how we built our weather client example.